Astra-Gal/PDA_static_and_dynamic_testing/part_1_docs/testing_task_1.md

     return "You have a total of" + total
 # string formatted incorrectly.
 Line 47 should be:
 # return f"You have a total of {total}"

+# This also has an indentation error - the method should all be indented one space

 ```